konnov/protocols-made-fun/about.md

 This is [Igor Konnov][my website]'s blog about protocol specification, testing, and verification.
 Licensed under [CC BY 4.0][] :recycle:.
 I am an independent security and formal methods researcher, having a [track record][] in academia and the blockchain industry.

-If you need help with your distributed protocols or smart contracts, check [my website][].
-In case you need more than a soloist for your task, we can easily build a research team with [Andrey Kuprianov][], [Thomas Pani][], and [Jure Kukovec][], as we did in the past.
+Not sure your distributed protocol or smart contracts are solid?
+[Check out my website][] to get expert analysis and confidence in your code.

 [Quint]: https://konnov.phd/portfolio/quint/